Ransomware : Your Crippling Information Technology Catastrophe

 - A new Palo Alto Networks 850 firewall was set up and programmed.

-Download the Ransomware Cleanup Case Study Datasheet
+Download the Ransomware Remediation Case Study Datasheet

 To review or download a PDF version of this ransomware incident report, click:

 Progent's Ransomware Recovery Case Study Datasheet.
 (PDF - 282 KB)